-Even though the adoption of social media tools in organizations has spread in last few years [39], evaluating and measuring the benefits of social media approaches has not been much investigated.
-Organizations are spending more and more on social media applications, but there is no clear view or consensus on what should be strived for with social media efforts and how to evaluate the benefits of social media [34].
+Even though the adoption of social media tools in organizations has spread in last few years [32], evaluating and measuring the benefits of social media approaches has not been much investigated.
+Organizations are spending more and more on social media applications, but there is no clear view or consensus on what should be strived for with social media efforts and how to evaluate the benefits of social media [27].
 Also, social media is a large umbrella term for various very different types of approaches with different purposes and benefits, and the various approaches are often utilized in very different ways.
-This should also be taken into consideration when evaluating and measuring the benefits. but a large part of existing benefit-exploring studies either discuss social media as a very broad concept, or discuss individual social media case studies from a very narrow perspective.
+This should also be taken into consideration when evaluating and measuring the benefits, but a large part of existing benefit-exploring studies either discuss social media as a very broad concept, or discuss individual social media case studies from a very narrow perspective.
 In this study, we try to get a more comprehensive picture of the benefits with making a review to existing B2B research on the benefits of social media in the customer interface of the innovation process, while maintaining the more concrete insights from individual cases.

-Evaluating and measuring social media benefits is a very topical issue in general social media research, and it has been a subject of many studies in recent years (e.g. [34][51]).
+Evaluating and measuring social media benefits is a very topical issue in general social media research, and it has been a subject of many studies in recent years (e.g. [27, 48]).
 However, there are only few studies that discuss the various different benefits and the evaluation of benefits of social media from the perspective of B2B companies.
-According to a study of Finnish Business and Policy Forum EVA B2B companies typically see social media as something belonging consumer business, and that it has little or nothing to offer in improving the effectiveness of business between business companies [37].
-This highlights the importance of evaluating and measuring the benefits that specifically B2B companies can gain from social media.
+According to a study of Finnish Business and Policy Forum EVA B2B companies typically see social media as something belonging to consumer business, and that it has little or nothing to offer in improving the effectiveness of business between business companies [30].
+This highlights the importance of evaluating and measuring the benefits that specifically companies operating in B2B sector and B2B relationships can gain from social media.

-The aim of this research is to explore social media and its benefits especially from B2B innovation and related customer interface perspective, and to create a more comprehensive picture of the possibilities of social media for the B2B sector.
+The aim of this research is to explore social media and its benefits and impacts especially from B2B innovation and related customer interface perspective, and to create a more comprehensive picture of the possibilities of social media for the B2B sector.
 We also examine the challenges of evaluating social media benefits in this context.
-In this way, we hope to enable managers to better understand the broad possibilities of social media in B2B context, to set realistic objectives and to create related measures for social media, and to hopefully help companies to adopt social media in a faster and more planned manner.
+In this way, we hope to enable managers to better understand the broad possibilities of social media in B2B context, to set realistic objectives and to create related useful measures for social media use.
+In this way, we intend to help companies to adopt social media in a faster and more planned manner.